vikram-seagate/Lyve-Cloud-Solutions-Samples/tar-index-extract/README.md

-# Using Tar File Index to extract data efficiently
+# Using tar file index to extract data efficiently

              _____                      _____                _
             |_   _|  __ _  _ __        |_   _|  ___    ___  | |